junsoukchoi/zipbn/README.md

 | My awesome model   |     85%         |      95%       |

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

-## Contributing

->📋  Pick a licence and describe how to contribute to your code repository.